 Fraud Alerts Vs Credit Monitoring

 It wasn’t too long ago that credit monitoring was your only choice for identity protection and the bureaus only monitored their own credit reports.
-The rise of new competition from proactive identity protection companies like LifeLock, Debix, and Trusted ID ended the monopoly the credit bureaus once had and forced them to further expand their offerings.
+The rise of new competition from identity protection companies like LifeLock, Debix, and Trusted ID ended the monopoly the credit bureaus once had and forced them to further expand their offerings.

 Pressure at the state and federal levels also forced the credit bureaus to change requiring them to offer free fraud alerts for anyone requesting them per the FACT Act passed by Congress so long as they met the spirit of the law.